 Our state-of-the-art facility has been designed to provide you with the best available technology and expertise to ensure your comfort and confidence in the care that you will receive at Toronto Dermatology Centre.
 Our board certified, credentialed and experienced plastic surgeon has performed thousands of successful surgical procedures.
-Contact us today to let us know how we can help you.

 Our plastic surgeon Dr. Robert Backstein provides both OHIP and non-OHIP procedures including:

 - Mole, cyst, lipoma and blemish removal

 - Skin cancer surgery (basal cell cancer, squamous cell cancer, melanoma)

 For more details please call: 416-633-0001 ext.
 0 or email: [email protected]

 Before & After Removal

 Surgical procedures performed at Toronto Dermatology Centre (TDC) are all performed under local anesthesia (a “freezing” needle, similar to what a dentist uses to numb the teeth).
 If you have a history of allergy or reaction to local anesthesia, be sure to make a staff member aware prior to arrival for your procedure.
 Sedations and general anesthesia are not administered during the process so the early recovery is much easier.
 There is generally no need to stop medications and there is no requirement to fast or refrain from drinking before your procedure.